Liberdade class underwater glider

-Members of the Liberdade class are the world's largest known underwater gliders and were developed as part of the US Navy's Persistent Littoral Undersea Surveillance Network (PlusNet) system of unmanned surveillance vehicles.
-The gliders can be deployed covertly with the capability of monitoring over 1000 km of ocean.
+The "Liberdade" class are the world's largest known underwater gliders and were developed as part of the US Navy's Persistent Littoral Undersea Surveillance Network (PlusNet) system of unmanned surveillance vehicles.
+A "Liberdade" glider can be deployed covertly, with the capability of monitoring over 1,000 km of ocean.
 The glider is designed to be difficult to detect using passive acoustic sensing.

-The Marine Physical Lab at Scripps Institution of Oceanography, and the Applied Physics Lab at the University of Washington are the primary developers of the Liberdade class.
+The Marine Physical Lab at Scripps Institution of Oceanography, and the Applied Physics Lab at the University of Washington were the primary developers of the "Liberdade" class.
 The hull of the latest model was constructed by Legnos Boat, and consists of an ABS outer shell over a titanium frame.
 First major field tests of the Liberdade XRay took place in 2006 in Monterey Bay, California.
 Also participating in the development of the Liberdade class wings were: